Freedom of Sound: Release and promotion

-In early 2004, Michaels launched a “Country Bret” section on his official website to showcase his Nashville-based projects and signal his intent to pursue a multi-genre solo career.
+In early 2004, Michaels launched a "Country Bret" section on his official website to showcase his Nashville-based projects and signal his intent to pursue a multi-genre solo career.
 By mid-2004 he announced that his upcoming country album would be titled The Other Side of Me, the name of a song recorded during his 1995 sessions with Buddy Killen.
-The project was retitled Freedom of Sound in early 2005 to reflect Michaels’ desire for creative freedom.
+The project was retitled Freedom of Sound in early 2005 to reflect Michaels' desire for creative freedom.

-The album’s lead single, "Right Now, Right Here," was released on February 14, 2004 alongside the announcement of an eight-week solo tour.
-The tour was postponed on March 5, 2004 after Poison accepted an offer to open for KISS on the Rock the Nation tour.
+The single, "Right Now, Right Here", was released on February 14, 2004, alongside the announcement of an eight-week solo tour.
+The tour was postponed on March 5, 2004, after Poison accepted an offer to open for KISS on the Rock the Nation tour.

-While touring with Poison and KISS in 2004, Michaels previewed several tracks—“Open Road,” “New Breed of American Cowboy,” and “All I Ever Needed”—via his official website.
+While touring with Poison and Kiss in 2004, Michaels previewed several tracks—"Open Road", "New Breed of American Cowboy", and "All I Ever Needed"—via his official website.

-"All I Ever Needed" featuring Jessica Andrews was released on October 9, 2004 as the album's second single.
-It peaked at No. 45 on Hot Country Songs for the week of October 29, 2004, spending 16 weeks on the chart.
-The music video later appeared on Billboard’s Hot Videoclip Tracks chart in 2008 following its inclusion in season two of Rock of Love with Bret Michaels.
+"All I Ever Needed" featuring Jessica Andrews was released on October 9, 2004.
+It peaked at No. 45 on the Hot Country Songs chart for the week of October 29, 2004, spending 16 weeks on the chart.
+The music video later appeared on Billboard's Hot Videoclip Tracks chart in 2008 following its inclusion in season two of Rock of Love with Bret Michaels.

-“Open Road,” the third and final single, was released on April 19, 2005.
+The third single "Open Road", was released on April 19, 2005.
 Michaels performed the song live on Nashville Star on April 26, 2005.
-Following the album’s release, he embarked on the "Freedom of Sound Tour," which ran from early 2005 through March 2006.
+Following the album's release, he embarked on the "Freedom of Sound Tour," which ran from early 2005 through March 2006.

 Composition and sound

-The album features eight new songs, a country reinterpretation of "Every Rose Has Its Thorn" titled “Every Rose”—featuring Chris Cagle, Mark Wills and Brad Arnold of 3 Doors Down— and a duet version of “Raine” featuring Edwin McCain.
-Two previously unreleased Country Demos tracks—“Future Ex Wife” and “The One You Get”—also appear.
-“Walk Away” and a solo version of "Something to Believe In" were originally recorded for Ballads, Blues & Stories and appear here on a full studio album for the first time.
+The album features eight brand new songs and a country reinterpretation of "Every Rose Has Its Thorn" titled "Every Rose"—featuring Chris Cagle, Mark Wills and Brad Arnold of 3 Doors Down— The album also features a duet version of "Raine" featuring Edwin McCain and two previously unreleased Country Demos tracks—"Future Ex Wife" and "The One You Get".
+"Walk Away" and a solo version of "Something to Believe In" were originally recorded for Ballads, Blues & Stories and appear here on a full studio album for the first time.

-In 2023, Michaels noted that “Rock’n My Country” originated as a promotional phrase before developing into a full song, describing how its lyrics were later adopted for various event and festival promotions.
+In 2023, Michaels noted that "Rock'n My Country" originated as a promotional phrase before developing into a full song, describing how its lyrics were later adopted for various event and festival promotions.